Plastic Part Design for Injection Molding

 - FEA and stress associated with plastic piece part design with respect to FEA.
 Keeping in mind the deliverable for FEA is simply to make design recommendations discuss the possible solutions to many of the common molding problems.
 Keep in mind shrink and stress from sharp corners as related to cavity filling.

-- List plastic vendors and discuss their role and how designers can leverage their experience.
+- List plastics vendors and suppliers then discuss their role and how designers can leverage their experience.

 - Discuss the Society of Plastics Engineers and their significance in the industry.